lockss/lockss-rtd-manual/docs/upgrading/index.rst

 This chapter describes how to upgrade the LOCKSS system from 2.0-alpha3 to 2.0-alpha4.
 If you have been running LOCKSS 2.0-alpha3 (or an earlier 2.x version), we thank you for helping us bring LOCKSS 2.0 closer to fruition through your testing and feedback.

-*  **If you are installing LOCKSS 2.x system for the first time**, skip this chapter and proceed to :doc:`/installing/index`.
+*  **If you are installing the LOCKSS 2.0 system for the first time**, skip this chapter and proceed to :doc:`/installing/index`.

 *  **Before you begin upgrading from 2.0-alpha3**, we strongly recommend you first bring your operating system up to date by applying security updates and upgrading installed packages.

+*  Please note that the upgrade process includes re-running the LOCKSS configuration tool, which **will require you to re-enter the PostgreSQL database password**.

 .. contents:: Chapter Overview
    :local: